AlessandroZ/BeRoot/Linux/README.md

 more: 	!bash
 ```

-* file modifications (cannot be consider as LOLbins but useful for privilege escalation)
+* file modifications (cannot be consider as GTFOBins but useful for privilege escalation)
 ```
 cp:	sudo cp -f your_file /etc/sudoers
 mv:	sudo mv -f your_file /etc/sudoers